citahub/libsm/docs/sm4.md

 # SM4

 SM4 is a block cipher.
-CFB mode, OFB mode and CTR mode are implemented in libsm.
+CFB mode, OFB mode, CTR mode and CBC mode are implemented in libsm.

 Here are their definitions: